How might a mortgage deferral affect my renewal?

 By 11 May 2020 4 min read

-Because of the widespread financial implications brought on by the COVID-19 pandemic, some homeowners are considering deferring or are already deferring their mortgage payments.
-This allows homeowners to suspend their mortgage payments, including both principal and interest, for a defined period of time.
+Because of the widespread financial implications brought on by the COVID-19 pandemic, some homeowners chose to defer their mortgage payments.
+This allowed homeowners to suspend their mortgage payments, including both principal and interest, for a defined period of time.
 However, if you have life and/or disability insurance on your ATB mortgage, those premiums will continue to be debited from your account to maintain your coverage.

 The interest on the mortgage will still accumulate at the applicable interest rate as set out in your Mortgage Loan Agreement, on the outstanding principal balance, which is one of several things homeowners should consider when deciding whether to defer their mortgage payments.
 You can learn more about the details of mortgage deferrals in our article, 'Should I defer my mortgage payments?'